 The time series of the global mean and standard deviation (SD) of the wind speed from Sentinel-3 over a 7-day time window moving by 1 day at a time are shown in the upper and lower panels, respectively, of Figure 6.
 The corresponding time series of the model are also shown for comparison.
 It is clear that since early December 2016 Sentinel-3 mean wind speed is very close to that of the model.
 The global standard deviation of the altimeter measurements was almost the same as that of the model for a period of two months.
 However, between early February and early July 2017 and the last two weeks of September 2017 the standard deviation of the altimeter measurements was slightly lower than that of the model.
 This could not be correlated to any of the processing or model changes (see Section 2).
 During the period from early July till mid-September 2017, the global standard deviations of the altimeter and the model winds are almost equal with a tendency for the model values to be lower than those of SRAL.
-The last six weeks witnessed higher SRAL SD values again.
+The period from mid-September 2017 till mid-January 2018 witnessed lower SRAL SD values again.
 This will be kept under monitoring and investigation during the coming few cycles.
+PB 2.24 does not seem to have any impact on wind speed mean and SD (Figure 6).